Duration: Phase 1 two years, 2021-2022

-Partner: Victoria State Government Department of Environment, Land, Water and Planning
+Partner: Victoria State Government Department of Energy, Environment and Climate Action

 Neighbourhood batteries are a nascent technology poised to contribute significantly to energy system transformation in Victoria and Australia more generally.
 Neighbourhood batteries are defined as having capacity in the range of hundreds to thousands of kW and being located in front of the meter, that is between households and the electricity grid.
 Interest in this form of energy storage is stimulated by the challenges of integrating increasing distributed energy resources (DERs), such as rooftop solar, into a centralised grid, and the concerns of households, communities and governments in relation to energy security and climate change.

 Neighbourhood batteries have the potential to provide a range of benefits to communities and the energy system, including balancing supply and demand, increasing network capacity for renewables, postponing network upgrade investments, enabling community energy self-sufficiency and sharing, and lowering electricity prices, as well as indirect benefits in creating models for participatory governance, building community and increasing the diversity and resilience of the energy system.

 The purpose of our research in the Neighbourhood Battery Initiative (NBI) is:

 - to investigate the diverse contributions and impacts of neighbourhood batteries and to provide data and tools for understanding and monitoring these impacts as neighbourhood batteries are more widely adopted, and